KSP-RO/RealismOverhaul/RealismOverhaul/Readme_RO.txt

 License CC-BY-SA

-Also included: Module Manager (by sarbian and ialdabaoth's work).
+Also included: Module Manager (by sarbian and ialdabaoth).
 See Module Manager thread for details and license and source: http://forum.kerbalspaceprogram.com/threads/55219
 Module Manager is required for RO to work.

 INSTALL: